 Scheduling of software projects is difficult at best, often requiring a lot of guesswork.
 When deadlines loom and the crunch comes, mistakes will be made.

 Unrealistic schedules though not common but the major concern in small-scale projects/companies results in software bugs.
 If there is not enough time for proper design, coding, and testing, it’s quite obvious that defects will be introduced.

 People prefer to say things like:

-If there are too much unrealistic ‘no problem’s', the result is software bugs.
+- If there are too many unrealistic ‘no problem’s', the result is software bugs.